 So you probably guessed, cork is one of our absolute favorite raw materials on the planet.
 We sell exclusively cork products in our marketplace, but we wanted to take a minute to talk about all of our favorite natural fabrics that are finding their way into the world of sustainable and ethical fashion.
-There are many new brands that are rethinking the way that we dress and accessorize, and we just wanted to highlight some of our favorite innovative materials.
-There are so many amazing fabric combinations just waiting to be experimented with together, like cork, hemp, and pineapple.
+Many new brands are rethinking the way that we dress and accessorize, and we just wanted to highlight some of our favorite innovative materials.
+There are so many amazing fabric combinations just waiting to be experimented with together, like cork, hemp, linen, mushroom fiber, and pineapple skin.
 Imagine the possibilities!

 Our 7 Favorite Natural Fabrics in Sustainable Fashion

 Cork: Of course, we have to start the list with cork, or what type of cork marketplace would we be?
 Cork is a natural tree bark that is removed from the Cork Oak without harming the tree in any way and benefits the long-term health of the tree.
 This is because the cork oak enters a regeneration process when it is harvested, and it produces more oxygen and absorbs more CO2 than it does in periods when the bark is not harvested.
 Cork is an unmatched creation of mother nature that man has yet to replicate.
 It has unique and incredible properties, due to its waxy interior structure and air pockets between its cells, which allow it to be resistant to the elements (fire, water, dirt, wind abrasion).
 As it does not absorb water and dirt into its cells, it is a hypoallergenic material that does not allow for mold growth.
 It is also sound, shock, and thermal resistant, making it not only ideal for replacing animal leather in fashion, but for walls, flooring, and acoustic padding.
 Cork is also FSC certified, and cork harvesting is considered one of the most sustainable forestry practices on the planet.